Datarails: History

-Datarails was founded in 2015 by Didi Gurfinkel (CEO), Eyal Cohen (COO) and Oded Har-Tal (CTO).
+Datarails was founded in 2015 as an Excel-connected FP&A solution by Didi Gurfinkel (CEO), Eyal Cohen (COO) and Oded Har-Tal (CTO).

-In June 2021, the company had raised US$55 million in Series A funding from investors Zeev Ventures, Vertex Ventures, Innovation Endeavors, and Vintage Investment Partners.
-It completed its Series B in March 2022 and raised another $50 million from Qumra Capital, La Maison Partners, and Claltech.
+In June 2021, the company raised US$55 million in Series A funding led by Israeli investor Zeev Ventures with participation from Vertex Ventures, Innovation Endeavors, and Vintage Investment Partners.
+It completed its Series B in March 2022 and raised another $50 million led by Israel's Qumra Capital who were joined by La Maison Partners, and Claltech.